AdaCore/ada_language_server/doc/settings.md

 `textDocument/rangeFormatting` and `textDocument/onTypeFormatting` request.
 By default, this option is enabled and ALS uses GNATformat as its formatting provider.
 If disabled, GNATpp is used instead.

+### logThreshold

+Controls the maximum number of trace files preserved in the ALS log directory (which defaults to `~/.als`).
+When this threshold is reached, old trace files get deleted automatically.
+The default number of preserved trace files is `10`.
+See the documentation on [ALS Traces](doc/traces.md) for more information.